reymon359/how-to-live/advices/Do not accumulate useless things/index.md

 ---
 # Do not accumulate useless things

-If aren't going to use something anymore don't keep it.
-Give it to someone else or just remove it from your life.
+If you aren't going to use something anymore, don't keep it.
+Give it to someone else, or just remove it from your life.

-If you keep it you will have to take care of it.
-You will be dependent of it.
+If you keep it, you will have to take care of it.
+You will be dependent on it.

 Review from time to time what you have and if there are things you no longer use.

 Have a minimalist mentality.

 ## Quotes

 > The greatest legacy one can pass on to one's children and grandchildren is not money or other material things accumulated in one's life, but rather a legacy of character and faith. - Billy Graham